instapro/coding-standard/README.md

-# Instapro code standards
+# Instapro Coding Standard

-This project holds the PHP CS Fixer code standards we want to use company-wide.
+The Instapro Coding Standard is a set of [PHP CS Fixer][] that we use in the Instapro projects.

 ## How to use